Grahp/Steno-Glossary/README.md

 TODO this is not outline specific, I don't think.

 - An outline that has multiple valid translations based on the theory rules that affect it.
+- TODO can also refer to dictionaries overriding each other.

 Notes:
 - This leads to overlapping entries, where there are more than one outlines mapping to different translations.